rmdotka92/TwylaNLP/README.md

 python -m pytest -v
 ```

-Additionally, a 'main_logger.txt' is included to log everytime an error occurs.
+Additionally, a 'main_logger.log' is included to log everytime an error occurs.
 When incorrect input formats are encountered by the RESTful-api, custom error-codes and response messages are generated to help in debugging.

 ### Break down into end to end tests